Trump, pressed on Kavanaugh, tries to turn tables on ‘holier than thou’ Dems

 The president, asked about the FBI supplemental probe ordered last week into Kavanaugh’s behavior, said he wants the FBI to do a “very comprehensive investigation” but “with that being said, I'd like it to go quickly."

 The president also said he’s fine with the FBI interviewing all of Kavanaugh’s accusers, including Julie Swetnick, who is represented by Democratic attorney Michael Avenatti.
+Swetnick’s claim – that Kavanaugh was present for "gang rapes" and rape "trains" in the 1980s – has faced skepticism from some on Capitol Hill.
+During Thursday’s hearing, Kavanaugh called the "Swetnick thing” a “joke” and a “farce.”

+Meanwhile, a senior Senate GOP source told Fox News they were told the Kavanaugh FBI probe could be completed by Tuesday.
+The GOP leadership is hoping the FBI report will push Sens.
+Jeff Flake, R-Ariz., Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska -- all seen as swing votes -- to vote yes on the nomination.

 In a light-hearted moment, the president referenced his own teetotaler practices, and said, “I'm not a drinker.
 I can honestly say I've never had a beer in my life.
 Okay?
 It's one of my only good traits.”